pentagramswheel/libra/README.md

 ###### isStaffCommand

-The `isStaffCommand` method checks whether a command `cmd` is a staff command or not.
+The `isStaffCommand` method checks whether a user `author`'s command `cmd` is a staff command or not.

 ###### printTroubleshootString